-This e-learning programme is or a open to suitably qualified Greek and International graduates, holding at least a Degree in Medicine Biological, Biomedical or Biochemical subject, Pharmachy, Chemistry, or in a related field.
+This e-learning programme is or a open to suitably qualified Greek and International graduates, holding at least a Degree in Medicine, Biology (Biomedical or Biochemical subject), Pharmacy, Chemistry, or in a related field.

 Nanotechnology and Nanomedicine